kenhys/katakatataaaaaaan-we/README.md

 katakatataaaaaaan-we is a folk of katakatataaaaaaan which is originally developed by [@ampersand_xyz](https://twitter.com/ampersand_xyz)

+See the following article - [ｶﾀｶﾀｶﾀｯﾀｰﾝを可視化した](https://qiita.com/ampersand/items/3ef94ebe9cba8c07a157) about what is the katakatataaaaaaan.

 ![Katakatataaaaaaan WE screencast](https://raw.githubusercontent.com/kenhys/katakatataaaaaaan-we/master/examples/katakatataaaaaaan-we.gif)

 There are two difference from original version of katakatataaaaaaan.